GrejSegura/infoData/README.md

 # infoData
-This is an R package project to help streamline processes for infoData
+This is an R package project to help streamline the processes for infoData